SolidBlock-cn/mishanguc/UpdateLog-en.md

   ** After updating the mod before entering the world, remember to back up the world.
 - Added yellow and cyan light blocks, and added stripped light blocks with a background.
 - Adjusted the models of light blocks in the inventory.
 - Optimized the process of runtime data generation (including resource pack and data pack).
 Now more data is generated on runtime.
-Some block states, due to limitations of ARRP mod, still stores json files in mod file.
+Some block states, due to limitations of ARRP mod, still store JSON files in a mod file.
 - Added more block tags.
 - Fixed the issue that data tag tool has no tooltip.
 - As the heavenly Mojang annotates Block.getName as `@Environment(EnvType.CLIENT)` (only versions before 1.16.5), some tools were switched to client-side usage.
     - Data tag tool still uses server data, but server sends the NBT now, instead of the prettified text.
-- Now sign blocks support json texts.
+- Now sign blocks support JSON texts.
 You can type `-json <a json>` in a text box, e.g., `-json {color:red,text:Hi}`.
 - Added text copy tool, which can be used to copy and paste texts, and allows copy and paste between vanilla signs and mod signs.
 - Added the button to flip texts in a sign edit screen, which can be used to flip one line or all lines of text.
 - Improved the logic of road connection state debugging tool.
 Now can view line types.
 - Improved some translations according to word-usage and format of vanilla language files.

-Fixed following issues:
+Fixed the following issues:

 - Force placing tool and fast building tool may not correctly handle waterlogging, and may not see item tags on the offhand item.
 - Force placing tool can remove entity even if you are not in Creative Mode.
 - When setting formats for sign text lines, formats may be applied to text itself when rendering.
-- In multiplayer mode, some NBT prettified text may lose clicking actions when transmitted to client side, as these clicking action is defined by the mod and cannot be serialized.
+- In multiplayer mode, some NBT prettified text may lose clicking actions when transmitted to the client side, as these clicking action is defined by the mod and cannot be serialized.
 - Some data of signs may be stored even if there is no text.

 ### 0.1.6

-Updated following content:
+Updated the following content:

 - Invisible glowing signs.
 - For Minecraft version Minecraft 1.17 and above, you can set text outlines.
 - Improved sign edit screen.
-You can adjust the order of lines, and cancel the edit.
+You can adjust the order of lines and cancel the edit.
 - Adjusted the logic of rearranging texts.
 Now each line keeps a margin above and below, the size of which equals to 1/8 of the line.
 - Magma creams can be used to quickly rearrange texts.
 - Added zh-tw and zh-hk.
 - Adjusted the default text size of wall sign blocks.
-- Fast building tools allows quickly switching matching mode.
+- Fast building tools allow quickly switching matching mode.
 - No items will drop when using force placing tool to break a chest.

-Fixed following issues:
+Fixed the following issues:

 - In game modes except Creative, the fast-building tool and force-placing tool are still available.
 - In Survival mode, holding some tools and left-click may execute multiple times.